virevolai/safeCOVID/docs/README.md

 If you need help and further clarity, please open a PR and I will help.
 If you are an organization interested in adopting it with the principles described, please reach out.

-But please act quickly, India is a ticking time bomb with cases doubling every 10 days, with less than 0.7 beds per 1000.
+However, please act quickly.
+India is a ticking time bomb with cases doubling every 10 days, with less than 0.7 beds per 1000.
 Apple and Google's solution v1 rolls out mid-May, by then, India will likely have in excess of 100k cases.
 And that might be too late.

 My parents are both doctors in India.
 I live in NYC with two adorable kids.
 So yes, my motivation for putting this proposal forth is so that we can build a society we want, Worldwide.

-If this virus has taught us anything, its that the human race is are all very, very connected.
+If this virus has taught us anything, its that we are all very, very connected.

 Let's get through this together.